ufukty/gonfique/README.md

 ## Limitations

--   Slices are not supported as using dynamic keys makes accessin information easier.
+-   Slices are not supported as using dynamic keys makes accessing information easier.
--   YAML file can not have Go keywords as keys, eg. `type: user`
+-   Multidocument YAML files are not supported.

-## Todo

--   [x] Use user provided types for pieces of YAML when schemas match. (`-use <file>` flag)
--   [x] Stable field order in produced type spec

 ## Contribution